Whole Life Insurance Benefits and How to Leverage Them

 1. Optimize Cash Value

-- Borrow against it for emergencies or opportunities
+• Borrow against it for emergencies, educational expenses, or investment opportunities without triggering taxes.

 2. Customize with Riders

-- Accelerated Death Benefit: Access a portion of the death benefit if diagnosed with terminal illness
+• Accelerated Death Benefit Rider: Lets you access part of your death benefit early if diagnosed with a terminal illness.

 3. Combine with Other Financial Tools